ibusnowden/ghost/README.md

 - Vision architecture inspired by [LLaVA](https://llava-vl.github.io/) and [Qwen-VL](https://github.com/QwenLM/Qwen-VL)
 - Base LLM architecture from [Qwen2.5](https://github.com/QwenLM/Qwen2.5) (SwiGLU, GQA)
 - Thank you to [HuggingFace](https://huggingface.co/) for fineweb, smoltalk, and vision datasets
-- Thank you [Lambda](https://lambda.ai/service/gpu-cloud) for the compute used in developing this project
-- Thank you to chief LLM whisperer 🧙‍♂️ Alec Radford for advice/guidance

 ## Cite